mahesh-singh/post/RabbitMQ.md

 In below example Q1 & Q2 is bind with routing key "Orange", Q3 with yellow and Q4 with Orange, black and green.

-- Excannge receive message with "Orange"  routing key it will dilliver  message to Q1, Q2, and Q4
+- Excannge receive message with "Orange"  routing key and it will dilliver  message to Q1, Q2, and Q4
-- Excannge receive message with "Yellow" routing key it will dilliver message to Q3.
+- Excannge receive message with "Yellow" routing key and it will dilliver message to Q3.
-- Exchange receive message with "Green" routing key it will dilliver to Q4.
+- Exchange receive message with "Green" routing key and it will dilliver to Q4.

 ![Direct exchange in RabbitMQ](https://github.com/mahesh-singh/post/blob/master/img/direct_exchange_Rabbit.jpg)

 **Topic exchange:**
 Direct exchange gives flexibility to bind routing key with queues, but still it lacks binding based upon pattern.
 In topic exchanges will route messages to one or many queues based on the pattern that was used to bind a queue to an exchange.
 Messages sent to a topic exchange can't have an arbitrary routing_key - it must be a list of words, delimited by dots.
-A valid routing key examples are "stock.usd.nyse", "nyse.vmw", "quick.orange.rabbit".
-Queues can bind with exchange bu using patterns like "*.usd.*" to get all the message where "usd" is a middle part of the message.
+A valid routing key examples are "`stock.usd.nyse", "nyse.vmw`", "`quick.orange.rabbit`".
+Queues can bind with exchange bu using patterns like "`*.usd.*`" to get all the messages where "usd" is a middle part of the message.

 ![Topic exchange in RabbitMQ](https://github.com/mahesh-singh/post/blob/master/img/topic_exchange_rabbitMQ.jpg)

 In above example

-1. Q1 will get all the message which start with log. like log.debug, log.error, log.info and log.warn etc.
+1. Q1 will get all the messages which start with log. like log.debug, log.error, log.info and log.warn etc.

 2. Q2 will get message with routing key log.error.

 3. Q3 will only get log.info message.

-4. Q4 will get all the message.
+4. Q4 will get all the messages.

 ##Summery
 Messaging enables software applications to connect and scale.
 RabbitMQ is fast, reliable and flexible messaging solution.